adugast/adugast.github.io/README.md

 - network management - network drivers and network protocols            OVER Network Controller (ethernet or wifi)

 Types:
-    * Microkernel (as Hurd) - small kernel space, big user space (due to the lack of drivers support, drivers not part of kernel -> in user space)
+- Microkernel (as Hurd): small kernel space, big user space (due to the lack of drivers support, drivers not part of kernel -> in user space)
-    * Monolithic (as Linux)
+- Monolithic (as Linux)
-    * Hybrid (boundaries between micro and monolithic kernels)
+- Hybrid (boundaries between micro and monolithic kernels)

 Modularity:
-    LKM - Loadable Kernel Module
+    Loadable Kernel Module (LKM)

 ## 4) Linux System